testtkxxd/cardano-sl/docs/wip/exchange-onboarding.md

         "walletId": "Ae2tdPwUPE...8V3AVTnqGZ"               \
       }                                                     \
     }'

-Note that, in order to perform a transaction, you need to have some existing coins on the source account!
-Beside, the Cardano API is designed to accomodate multiple recipients payments out-of-the-box; notice how destinations is a list of addresses.
+Note that, in order to perform a transaction, you need to have enough coins on the source account!
+The Cardano API is designed to accomodate multiple recipients payments out-of-the-box; notice how destinations is a list of addresses (and corresponding amounts).

-When the transaction succeeds, funds are becomes unavailable from the sources addresses, and available to the destinations in a short delay.
-Note that, you can at any time see the status of your wallets by using the GET /api/v1/transactions/{{walletId}} endpoint as follow:
+When the transaction succeeds, funds are no longer available in the sources addresses, and are soon made available to the destinations.
+Note that, you can at any time see the status of your wallets by using the GET /api/v1/transactions/{{walletId}} endpoint:

     curl -X GET https://localhost:8090/api/v1/wallets/{{walletId}}?account_index=0  \
          -H "Accept: application/json; charset=utf-8"                               \
          --cacert ./scripts/tls-files/ca.crt                                        \

-We have here constrainted the request to a specific account, with our previous transaction the output should look roughly similar to this:
+Here we constrainted the request to a specific account.
+After our previous transaction the output should look roughly similar to this:

     {
         "status": "success",